-IMPORTANT NOTE! - Aside from encrypting data, ransomware-type infections from Djvu malware family also add a number of entries to the Windows "hosts" file.
-The entries contain URLs of various websites, most of which are related to malware removal.
-This is carried out with the intention of making users unable to access malware security websites and seek help.
+IMPORTANT NOTE! - As well as encrypting data, ransomware-type infections from the Djvu malware family also add a number of entries to the Windows "hosts" file.
+The entries contain the URLs of various websites, most of which are related to malware removal.
+This is done to prevent users from accessing malware security websites and seeking help.
 Our website (PCrisk.com) is also on the list.
 Removing these entries, however, is simple - you can find detailed instructions in this article (note that, although the steps are shown in the Windows 10 environment, the process is virtually identical on all versions of the Microsoft Windows operating system).

 Screenshot of websites added to Windows hosts file:

-There currently are two versions of Djvu ransomware infections - the old and new ones.
-The old versions were designed to encrypt data by using a hard-coded "offline key" whenever the infected machine had no Internet connection or the server is timing out/not responding.
-Therefore, some victims were able to decrypt data by using a tool developed by cyber security researcher Michael Gillespie.
-However, since the encryption mechanism has been slightly changed (thus, new version), the decrypter no longer works.
+There are currently two versions of Djvu ransomware infections - old and new.
+The old versions were designed to encrypt data by using a hard-coded "offline key" when the infected machine had no internet connection or the server was timing out/not responding.
+Therefore, some victims were able to decrypt data using a tool developed by cyber security researcher Michael Gillespie.
+Since the encryption mechanism has been slightly changed (hence the new version), the decrypter no longer works.
 If your data has been encrypted by an older version, you might be able to restore it with the aforementioned tool (download link).
 It supports a total of 134 file extensions and you can find the entire list in the "About" screen.

 Screenshot of STOP/Djvu decrypter by Michael Gillespie: